zvandusen13/Python-R-GIS-Portfolio/Androscoggin_Discharge/README.md

 - Data source: USGS NWIS Instantaneous Discharge public data using USGS dataRetrieval package Time range: 1995-01-01 to 2024-03-04

-How it was Made
+How It's Made
-- Data Collection: Property ownership and assessment data were manually extracted from the Lewiston Assessor’s database and written in a CSV file
+- Data Collection: Streamflow data was retrieved from the USGS National Water Information System using the dataRetrieval R package for the Androscoggin River at Lewiston, Maine.
-- Data Cleaning: Missing values were removed for analyses that required purchase prices or dates.
-Numeric conversion and date formatting were applied.
+- Data Cleaning: Missing values were handled, column names standardized, and date-time data formatted for analysis.
-- Mapping: Shapefiles of the properties neighboring the Bates campus were acquired from the Lewiston city government.
-Using the sf package, the properties were color-coded by assessed values using ggplot2
-- Statistical Testing: Wilcoxon tests compared purchase prices to current assessed values to determine significant appreciation or depreciation.
+- Analysis: Long-term and recent flow patterns were summarized, and 25-year average flows were calculated to compare historical trends with 2020–2023 flows.
+- Statistical Modeling: Flood recurrence intervals were estimated using annual maximum flows and a log-linear model to calculate 5-, 25-, 50-, and 100-year flood discharges.
-- Visualization: Property purchasing history, value changes, and spatial distribution were plotted to identify trends and patterns over time.
+- Visualization: Time series plots, annual overlays, flow duration curves, and extreme flood event plots were created using ggplot2 to illustrate trends and anomalies.

+Tools: R, dataRetrieval, dplyr, tidyr, ggplot2, lubridate.

 Usage
 - Install required packages: "dataRetrieval", "dplyr", "ggplot2", "lubridate"
 - Run the script to generate the plots and analysis Output

-Attached to the folder is a report that displays the plots and an analysis of the significance of the data and the plots.
-The report contextualizes the property portfolio to the time period of the purchases and theorizes the college's expansion plan for the decades to come.
+Attached to the folder is a report analyzing the results produced in this investigative study.
+The code and plots produced are walked through.
+The report concludes there are no more frequent flooding events in the last 3 years than in the previous 26 years.